 Once all six tabs in the application process are green, click “review”.
 This button should pop up a pdf of the application (depending on your internet connection this might require some waiting).
 Make sure you do not have a pop-up blocker set in your browser.
 This “review” step is required first before “submit” to make that button active.
 Once the applicant has reviewed the application (opened the pdf) close the document at the top of the pdf and they click “submit.”
 Once this is complete it should be available on-line for the CFI , DPE or ACR to retrieve and validate.
 All validators for a student pilot certificate will enter IACRA in the role of “recommending instructor.”

 So now finally it’s the CFI’s turn to login.
 You will need to meet with your student here since you validate their identity and command of English for this certification.
-This process cannot be performed remotely.
+This process cannot be performed remotely (do not share login/password).
 ON the IACRA site, put in your (CFI) username and password and accept the “terms of service” in the role of “recommending instructor.”

-There will be a link for the applicant to now login again to accept the PBR then “review” and “sign” their application (in each case “close” the pdf with the button on the top).
-The “signature” is a blue hyperlink which will center on the pdf and only requires a mouse click.
+Next, there will be a link for the applicant to now login again to accept the PBR then “review” first, then “sign” their application (in each case open then “close” the pdf with the button on the top).
+The “signature” is a blue hyperlink that will center on the pdf and only requires a mouse click.
 If this does not appear, check for a pop-up blocker or suitable pdf reader installed on the computer.
 This can be slow depending on your internet connection.
 Once the application is “signed”, close this at the top of the document and the student’s part is complete.

 There is lots of discussion about which browser to use for the IACRA process but most webkit versions work fine.
 My favorite, that seems to work on Mac or PC, is latest Firefox Browser.
 Remember in every step you will always have to “review” before you “sign” or the field will be gray and inoperative.
 Check your browser for a “pop-up blocker” or the pdfs will not load.
 Take your time and remember to always scroll to the bottom of the page for the action buttons…be patient and good luck!

 Let me know if you discover snags in this description and I will update this so we create a clean and usable document for all CFIs and move this process forward.
-When I put a student through this process I will add any details that differ in the new sequence…good luck.
+I have now put many students through this process and it works if you are methodical (and patient)…good luck.
 If you have a problem, please write a comment and we can all learn something.
 Thanks…I hope this helps.